laurent22/joplin/readme/faq_joplin_cloud.md

 ## What is Joplin Cloud?

-Joplin supports various ways to synchronise data with cloud file hosting services.
-It does that in a generic way, which allows it to support many providers.
-However there are limits to what can be done in such a generic way - for example, certain performance optimisations are not possible, and more advanced features such as the ability to publish notes or share notebooks cannot be implemented.

-This is where Joplin Cloud comes into place.
-It is a solution developed specifically for Joplin and as such offers various improvements, such as improved synchronisation performances, support for publishing notes, and sharing and collaborating on notebooks.
+Joplin Cloud allows you to synchronise your notes automatically to all your devices.
+Moreover, this service gives you access to additional features:

+- Publish a note to the internet and share it with others.
+The published note will be updated automatically whenever you make a change.

+- Collaborate on a notebook with other Joplin Cloud users.
+You can share a notebook with other users who will then have full access to it - they can read, change or add more notes, images or documents to the notebook.
+This is convenient to work on ideas or on a project with others.

+- Improved sync performances.
+Compared to other sync options, Joplin Cloud, being developed specifically for Joplin, is faster and consumes less resources.

 Moreover, by getting a subscription you are supporting the development of the project as a whole, including the open source applications.
-Such support helps in the long term to provide bug and security fixes, add new features, and provide support.
+Such support needed in the long term to provide bug and security fixes, add new features, and provide support.

 ## What if I exceed the storage space?